30 game boards to use when practicing the doubles minus one strategy with single and double-digit numbers.

 Use these Doubles Minus 1 Game Boards when learning about near doubles.

-Some suggestions on how to use these game boards in the classroom have been included.
+Some suggestions for using these game boards in the classroom have been included.

 win the game.

-These game boards are great to use as a math center activity to reinforce addition strategies using single and double-digit numbers.
+These game boards are great for a math center activity to reinforce addition strategies using single and double-digit numbers.